 Besides the obvious potential damage to the home, a vacant home with no heat running or at a low setting isn’t pleasing to potential home buyers coming through for an open house or showing.
 The first impression may be that the home isn’t comfortable and we all know that first impressions of a potential home buyer are lasting ones.
 Do you want to potentially lose a potential buyer simply because their first impression of the home was an unwelcoming one since it’s so cold inside?

 Since winter also means shorter days, having lamps on timers operating at various times through the evening may help deter burglars.
 We often hear of vacant homes being broken into so copper pipes can be stolen.
 Also, picking up newspapers or other materials left in the driveway is also wise.
-If it snowed several days or weeks ago and the snow remains in the driveway or there are no tire-tracks in the driveway, each are a sure-sign to a crook that the home is vacant possibly presenting an invitation.
+If it snowed recently and the snow remains in the driveway or there are no tire-tracks in the driveway, each are a sure-sign to a crook that the home is vacant possibly presenting an invitation.
 It’s a good idea to periodically (such as weekly, if possible) stop by the home just to make sure nothing is awry.

 You can find our full service list under the Services tab at the top of our website: https://elizabethtown.wini.com

 © 2020 Matthew Steger

 Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
 He can be reached at: 717-361-9467 or firstname.lastname@example.org.

 WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.
 This article was authored by Matthew Steger, ACI - owner of WIN Home Inspection in Lancaster, PA.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.